This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Both kinds of wood were beautiful as-is, so my last step was merely to cover them in a few coats of polyurethane to make the color a little richer.

 And that’s it!
-In my mind, this leaf version is perfect for any friend who has recently caught the houseplant bug (to go buy more planters and/or houseplants).
+In my mind, this leaf version is perfect for any friend who has recently caught the houseplant bug and will match the kind of gift card inside (obviously, go buy more planters and/or houseplants).

 The more intricately cut one is just plain pretty with that green popping through.
 If I’m being honest, I kind of wish I’d cut the holes a little better, but I’m still happy with the result.
-If you want to try either of these yourself, you can download copies of both patterns in my Woodworking Library.
+If you want to try either of these yourself, you can download copies of each printable gift card holder template in my Woodworking Library.

 Sooooooo, this completes DIY number TWO of my 25 DIYs of Christmas series (or is it #2 and #3, since I made 2 versions??
-I guess we’ll see if I get through all 25 whether that counts or not 😉).
+I guess we’ll see if I get through all 25 whether that counts or not ?).
 I’ve got lots more projects in store for you (DIY ornaments posting MONDAY!), so I hope you’ll follow along.
 It would also do me a HUGE favor if you share these posts to help get the word out (Facebook, Twitter, Pinterest, dealer’s choice but please and thank you!).
 This is a series I’ve always wanted to do but never made the time for in all my years of blogging, and I’ve been thinking about all of these projects for months, so your sharing = encouragement and some incentive to keep going!
+Continue reading below for more ideas as I update the list of projects.
 Love ya, mean it, you rock.

 Don’t forget to pin it!